-In order to get your supply reconnected you should contact your retailer immediately to discuss the reason for disconnection and what is required to reconnect your supply.
+To get your supply reconnected you should contact your supplier immediately to discuss the reason for disconnection and what is required to reconnect your supply.

-Our guide explains the access requirements for reconnection and the time frame in which an agreed reconnection must be carried out by the distributor.
+Our guide explains the access requirements for reconnection and the time frame in which an agreed reconnection must be carried out.

-Even if you have spoken to your retailer prior to the disconnection, you must contact them again to discuss what is now required to enable reconnection.
+Even if you have spoken to your retailer prior to the disconnection, you must contact them again to discuss what is now required to arrange reconnection.

 If you have been disconnected because you have not paid your bill, you will usually have to pay something towards your account or agree to a payment arrangement before the retailer will reconnect you.

 The retailer may charge you additional fees associated with reconnecting your supply.

 The retailer may also ask you to pay a security deposit if you have a history of non-payment.

 You can discuss payment arrangements and hardship programs with your retailer if you are having trouble paying your bills.

 To avoid any additional stress, inconvenience and fees, you should speak to your retailer about any financial difficulties and payment arrangements as soon as you find yourself struggling to pay your bill and before disconnection occurs.